-If you run MailStore Server in Safe Mode as recommended before, automatic execution of archiving profiles and by jobs is disabled.
+If you run MailStore Server in Safe Mode as recommended before, automatic execution of archiving profiles and by jobs is disabled (for the Service Provider Edition: Management Console, Safe Mode).
 To deactivate them permanently, please proceed as follows:

 - Log on as MailStore Server administrator through the MailStore Client.